-In accordance with RSA 674:41II-a, issuance of building permits for Map 19, Lots 39 -47, Map 20, Lots 1 - 14 & 32, and Map 23, Lot 29 shall be exempt from the provisions of RSA 674:41 I & II (meaning to include those lots served only by the East Shore Footpath and the three islands on Lake Massasecum) Said lots shall be governed by the Bradford Zoning Ordinance and the Shoreland Protection Act.
+In accordance with RSA 674:41 II-a, issuance of building permits for Map 19 Lots 39-47, Map 20 Lots 1-14 & 32, and Map 23 Lot 29 shall be exempt shall be exempt from the provisions of RSA 674:41 I & II (meaning to include those lots served only by the East Shore Footpath and the three islands on Lake Massasecum), said lots shall be governed by the Bradford Zoning Ordinance and the Shoreland Protection Act.
 Prior to issuance of any building permit for these lots, an acknowledgement of the limits of municipal liability shall be recorded in the county registry of deeds.